ersanchez/instructional-design/licensing/outline.md

 ## Copyright and Creation

-Works are automatically protected by copyright when they are created.
+Works are automatically protected by copyright when they are created - even if not explicitly indicated.
+It is automatic.

 ## Staying out of Trouble